great-expectations/great_expectations/SLACK_GUIDLINES.md

 We cannot stress enough that we want this to be a safe, comfortable and inclusive environment.
 Please read our [code of conduct](https://github.com/great-expectations/great_expectations/blob/develop/CODE_OF_CONDUCT.md) if you need more information on this guideline.

 ## Keep timezones in mind and be respectful of peoples’ time.
 People on Slack are distributed and might be in a very different time zone from you, so don't use @channel @here (this is reserved for admins anyways).
 Before you @-mention someone, think about what timezone they are in and if you are likely to disturb them.
 You can check someone's timezone in their profile.
+As of today, the core GE team is based solely in the United States but the community is world wide.

 If you post in off hours be patient, Someone will get back to you once the sun comes up.